OregonBanner/experience-manager-65.zh-Hans/help/assets/media-handlers.md

       if (currentWhiteSpace && !prevWhiteSpace) { numwords++; }
       prevWhiteSpace = currentWhiteSpace;
      }
-     // If we do not end with a white space then we need to add one extra word if (!currentWhiteSpace) { numwords++; }
+     // If we do not end with a whitespace then we need to add one extra word. if (!currentWhiteSpace) { numwords++; }
      return numwords;
     }